ucd-dare/CarDreamer/README.md

-# 🌍 Learn to Drive in "Dreams": CarDreamer 🚗
+# 🌍 Learn to Drive in "Imagination and Generalization": CarDreamer 🚗

 ## **Can world models imagine traffic dynamics for training autonomous driving agents?
 The answer is YES!**